nfcpy/nfcpy/docs/topics/get-started.rst

 **2. Install Python**

-Python is already installed on every Desktop Linux.
-Windows installers can be found at https://www.python.org/downloads/windows/.
-Make sure to choose a 2.x version, usually the latest, as *nfcpy* is not yet ported to Python 3.
+Python is usually installed on Linux, otherwise can be downloaded at https://www.python.org/downloads/.
+Windows users may grab an installer at https://www.python.org/downloads/windows/.
+Choose the latest 2.x version, *nfcpy* is not yet ready for Python 3.

 **3. Install libusb**